 Summer … the fun just doesn’t seem to end!
 Lucky us.
 Fun-filled days, late sunny nights, backyards, sunset cruises, bare feet BBQ’s— the socializing is endless—and they inevitably all revolve around food, but mostly drink.
 So what’s an early riser like me supposed to do who prefers eating healthy at a party?

 The key becomes planning intelligently.
 A little self-control coupled with these eight strategies for eating healthy at a party helps navigate any social function with grace, dignity and no morning-after regret.
-Need one on one help from an expert and transform yourself from the inside and outside?
-Work with me.

 Top Tips for Eating Healthy at a Party

 Tip #1 Eat Before Heading out to Party

 You know how most social events go.
 They start late, usually, they are standard fare, or the main dish contains dairy, wheat or crazy hidden fats.

 Once you arrive, you’re starving, your mingling and mindlessly enjoying whatever passed appetizers are flowing.
 Before you know it you have filled up the things that make you feel, well, awful!

 I always eat before I go—smoothies, a handful of slow-roasted nuts or a huge fresh salad—help curb the appetite and cravings so the focus is on great conversation rather than all those mini passed pastries.
 Eating healthy at a party is not difficult with my tips!